This document is about cool stuff you can do with Contracts that you upload as Word documents, but you can also Add fields to PDF Contracts.

 Choose the page break to insert dotted line that represents a page break.
 Obviously a page break doesn't mean very much on a web page, where Signers can just scroll through as much text as they need to.
 However, when a Signer downloads a Contract to save for their own reference, PactSafe uses the page breaks you inserted to help format the PDF.

-The Insert button has all these tools for making your Contract look great, but it's also where you can add the fields that Contract Recipients fill out.
+The Insert button has all these tools for making your Contract look great, but it's also where you can add the fields that the Sender or the Contract Recipients fill out with information specific to this particular signing.
 Just put your cursor where you want the field to appear, click the Insert button, and choose Fields from the menu.

 A field pops right in to the Contract, and then you can configure it on the Fields tab in the right panel:

 This is the place to exert your control over the field you just added:

 - Enter a Label.
 If you give a field a label, PactSafe updates the field's API Name, which you can use to access the field using API code.
 Tip: The label doesn't appear on the Contract, so make sure to type in the words that you want your recipients to see next to the field.

 - Choose the field Type.
 You can choose Checkbox, Date, Dropdown, Signature, or Text.
 See the description below.

 - Choose whether the field is Read Only.
 When people send this Contract as part of a Signature Request, they'll need to assign every field to Signer to fill out.
 Tip: If you make a field both Required and Read Only, you have to provide a default value or else PactSafe won't let you send the Contract.

 Back to the Type field.
 Your options are: